sweirich/pl-semantics-and-types/notes/01-introduction.md

 ## What is the role of proof assistants?

-If you have read [Software Foundations](https://softwarefoundations.cis.upenn.edu/) or have taken [CIS 5000](https://www.seas.upenn.edu/~cis5000/current/index.html), you have already seen the foundation of our study this semester.
-And have used the metalanguage of the Rocq proof assistant to mathematically model small programming languages, such as the simply-typed lambda calculus.
+If you have read [Software Foundations](https://softwarefoundations.cis.upenn.edu/) or have taken a course like [CIS 5000](https://www.seas.upenn.edu/~cis5000/current/index.html), you have already used the metalanguage of the Rocq proof assistant to mathematically model small programming languages, such as the simply-typed lambda calculus.

 I am a *strong* believer in the value of these tools.
-They both solidify your understanding of the metalogic that we are working in as well as provide strong confidence in your results and give immediate feedback on your progress.
+They both solidify your understanding of the metalogic that we are working in as well as give immediate feedback on your progress.
 They are also fun to use.

-However, this is not a course on the use of proof assistants.
-The homework assignments will be in LaTeX and the exams will be on paper.
-If you have not used a proof assistant before, you will still get a lot out of this course.
+However, this is *not* a course on the use of proof assistants.
+You do not need to have experience with Rocq or any similar tool in order to benefit from this course.
+The homework assignments will be in LaTeX and the exams will be on paper and will cover topics related to programming language theory.

-That said, I will ensure that the material we study this semester is amenable to mechanical development.
+That said, I will ensure that the material that we study this semester is amenable to mechanical development.
 I will be developing and checking the topics that we cover throughout the semester using Rocq and will make my code available.
-(I hope that I can keep up!)
-You can use this code as the basis for the homework assignments and will gladly answer any questions and provide assistance during office hours.
-Or, if you would like to translate this code to another context (i.e. Agda or LEAN), I can also provide assistance.
+(Caveat: I hope that I can keep up!)
+You can use this code as the basis for the homework assignments and I will gladly answer any questions and provide assistance during office hours.
+If you want to learn how to use Rocq, this is a good opportunity.
+I will also assist if you would like to translate this code to another framework (such as Agda or LEAN).